The Thief of Bagdad (1940 film): Influence

 The film has been highly influential on later movies based on The Book of One Thousand and One Nights setting.
 For example, the Disney film Aladdin borrows freely from it, particularly the characters of the evil vizier and the sultan, both drawn with a marked similarity to the characters in The Thief of Bagdad.
 The villain Jafar is named after the character played by Conrad Veidt, himself named after the historical vizier Ja'far ibn Yahya, who served Harun ar-Rashid.
 Like the sultan of the earlier film, Disney's Sultan is obsessed with toys.
-The thieving monkey Abu in the Disney cartoon is based on the boy played by Sabu.
-Richard Williams, speaking about his film The Thief and the Cobbler, said that one of his interests was in creating an Oriental fantasy that did not copy from it.
+The thieving monkey Abu in the Disney cartoon is based on the character of the same name played by Sabu.
+Richard Williams, speaking about his film The Thief and the Cobbler, said that one of his interests was in creating a fantasy film that did not copy from it.
 The Prince of Persia video game franchise also shares similar characteristics with the film.

 Larry Butler invented the first proper chroma key process for the special effects scenes in this film, a variation on the existing "traveling matte" process.
-This technique has since become the standard process for separating screen elements and/or actors from their backgrounds and placing them on new backgrounds for special effects purposes, and has since been used in thousands of films.
+This technique has since become the standard process for separating screen elements and/or actors from their backgrounds and placing them on new backgrounds for special effects purposes and has since been used in thousands of films.

-This film later influenced the creation of the Malay film Abu Hassan Penchuri ("Abu Hassan the Thief", 1955) which was based in Baghdad.
+This film later influenced the creation of the Malay film Abu Hassan Penchuri ("Abu Hassan the Thief", 1955), which was set in Baghdad.

 Home media

 The film was released on VHS by The Samuel Goldwyn Company.
 The film was released on DVD by MGM in 2002.
 The Criterion Collection released a two-disc DVD release in 2008 that includes a commentary track by filmmakers Martin Scorsese and Francis Ford Coppola, who are both longtime fans of the film (their comments were recorded separately and then edited together).

 It has been released on Region B–locked Blu-rays in Germany (Anolis Entertainment, 2012) and the UK (Network Distributing, 2015).
 The UK disc also includes image galleries and the original theatrical trailer.
 The German disc features the same extras, plus additional trailers, an audio commentary and a 53-minute documentary on the film's star, Sabu.
+The Thief of Baghdad is also set to be released on region-free blu-ray on September 25th, 2025 by Imprint Films.